simonkry/http_cache_supporting_rc/README.md

 - **[research]** The longest and hardest part of this project was definitely research (cca 40h), since I've started with Envoy from scratch.
 - **[implementation]** Fun but challenging part for me was implementation (cca 25h).
-- **[debug and testing]** I couldn't work out how to create correct configuration file, so I did little debugging and testing.
+- **[debugging and testing]** I couldn't work out how to create correct configuration file, so I did little debugging and testing.

 To conclude, thanks to this project I've extended my knowledge about software networking from university (FIT CTU, subjects: BI-PSI, BI-VPS, BI-ST1) and used my C and C++ coding experience.